 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where bussenite typically forms.
+Look in alkaline igneous rocks country, the host setting where bussenite typically forms.
 If you start seeing aegirine, nepheline, microcline in float, you are in the right ground.
 Field specimens usually show a platy crystals, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.